darkhaniop/simple-task-api-htc/README.md

-# TaskAPI for HTCondor (v0.0.1 in Pydantic V2)
+# TaskAPI for HTCondor (Pydantic V2)

 RESTful API for HTCondor HPC job scheduler.
-In this branch we reproduce the spec using Pydantic V2 models.
+In this branch we componse a FastAPI app that reproduces the spec using Pydantic V2 models.